Byzantine Photograph Collections

 The collection, begun in 1936 by Mildred and Robert Woods Bliss to provide visual and documentary reference material for the study of objects in their art collection, contains over 11,000 mounted black-and-white photographic prints filed by medium, stylistic and chronological characteristics, and region of origin.
 The collection was updated in the 1970s and in the mid 1980s.
 Documentation sheets for each object are located in loose-leaf notebooks and are filed alphabetically by city of present location, collection, and accession number.

-The collection consists of 2,500 black-and-white photographs of Byzantine textiles located in museums in the United States and Canada.
+Part of the Byzantine Object Census, this sub-collection consists of 2,500 black-and-white photographs of Byzantine textiles located in museums in the United States and Canada.
 Brought together in the 1950s, the collection is organized alphabetically by the city and museum, and includes a card file documenting each object.

 This collection consists of thirty-one albums assembled by Franklin M. Biebel around 1955.
 The albums include photographs, plans, and documentary information on floor mosaics from Byzantium and the West.

 This collection consists of photographs of Byzantine and Medieval architecture, wall paintings, and sculpture from Egypt, France, Greece, Israel, Italy, and Turkey as well as photographs of manuscripts and other objects from Italy and Greece.
 The photographs are arranged by country, city, site, or monument.
 They duplicate a portion of the Arthur Kingsley Porter Photograph Collection at the Fine Arts Library at Harvard University.